managing poor performance

 Understanding the root cause of poor performance can help you address it effectively.

 • An employee failing to accomplish their KPIs/goals/milestones for a month or more at a time.
-Failing to hit KPIs consistently can be a red flag.
+Failing to meet KPIs consistently can be a red flag.

 • An employee is regularly submitting subpar work.